Frame Counter¶

 Frame Rate¶

 Choose a preset (23.976, 24, 25, 29.97, 30, 60) or Custom... to type any other value.
-This determines both the embedded timecode and the playback rate of the rendered video — it should match the frame rate of the timeline or footage you're counting against.
+This determines both the embedded timecode and the playback rate of the rendered video.
+It should match the frame rate of the timeline you are working with.

 Font¶

 Path to a .otf or .ttf font file used to draw the numbers.
 Defaults to the SF Pro font bundled with Theia (/Library/Application Support/Theia/resources/fonts/SF-Pro-Text-Regular.otf).
-If the path is invalid when you click Go, you'll be asked whether to continue with a plain default font instead of being blocked outright.
+If the path is invalid when you click Go, you'll be asked whether to continue with a plain default font.

 Output Directory¶